WaveMix: A Resource-efficient Neural Network for Image Analysis: Image Classification

 \subsection{Ablation Studies}

+\paragraph{Influence of initial convolutional layers.} We experimented with two types of convolutional layers in the initial convolutional layer to downscale the image size for large resolution datasets.
+Strided convolutions with stride of 2 reduced the resolution by half in each layer.
+In patchifying convolutional layer, we used 2 layers of normal convolutions followed by a patchifying convolutional layer (stride and kernel size set to same value), a GELU non-linearity and a batch normalisation layer.
+We see from Table~\ref{tab:conv} that using patchifying convolutions perform better than strided convolutions for WaveMix models.

-\paragraph{Influence of levels of 2D-DWT.} Table~\ref{tab:levels} shows the variation of performance and resource consumption as we use higher levels of 2D-DWT.
+\paragraph{Influence of levels of 2D-DWT.} Table~\ref{tab:levels} shows the variation of performance and resource consumption for each level of 2D-DWT.
 Level-1 2D-DWT reduced image resolution by half, reducing the computational cost and GPU consumption compared to convolutional layers.
-Using further levels of 2D-DWT could further reduce the image resolution to one-fourth, one-eight and so on which can further reduce the computational costs.
+Using higher levels of 2D-DWT could further reduce the image resolution to one-fourth, one-eight and so on which can further reduce the computational costs.
 But the deconvolution layer used to resize the output back to input size will need a lot more parameters.
 This will consume more resources in terms of GPU and time.
 Each increment in the level of 2D-DWT results in doubling of the number of parameters, but provides only a very small reduction in GPU consumption, especially when we go to higher levels of 2D-DWT.
-In each of the higher level decompositions, when the approximation and detail coefficients are concatenated as a tensor, the noise intensity in the detail coefficients would be stronger than that of useful details (object edge, texture, or contour, etc.) which could be the cause of degradation in the performance.
+In each of the higher level decomposition, when the approximation and detail coefficients are concatenated as a tensor, the noise intensity in the detail coefficients would be stronger than that of useful details (object edge, texture, or contour, etc.) which could be the cause of degradation in the performance.
+When we use multiple levels of 2D-DWT together, we observe a gain in performance as we add more levels as shown in Table~\ref{tab:imagenet1} for high resolution images.
+This improvement in performance was not observed for low resolution images when we used more than 1 level of 2D-DWT (WaveMix-Lite).

-\paragraph{Influence of number of layers.} The performance of WaveMix-Lite models generally improve as the number of layer increases.
+\paragraph{Influence of number of layers.} The performance of WaveMix models generally improve as the number of layer increases.
 The behaviour observed in smaller datasets show that the accuracy increases with increase in number of layers, peaks at a particular value and then do not show any increase for any further addition of layers.
+In experiments with ImageNet-1k dataset, we observed that while using higher levels of 2D-DWT, the number of layers needed is much lower for reaching the best performance when compared to WaveMix-Lite.
+Therefore, WaveMix with multi-level 2D-DWT are shallower than WaveMix-Lite.

 \paragraph{Influence of the Embedding Dimension.} Our experiments showed that increasing the embedding dimension of a model usually improved the model performance, but the resource-utilization also increased significantly.
 Doubling the embedding dimension of model from 128 to 256 results in an increase of parameter count by more than three times and doubles the GPU RAM consumption.